-At St Augustine's School we provide extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place, for example, a pastoral HLTA is employed to support any child who may have experienced trauma and ELSA trained staff are employed to support children emotionally.
+At St Augustine's we provide extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place, for example, a pastoral HLTA is emplyed to support any child who may have experienced trauma and has a Trauma Informed School Practitioner Diploma.
+She supports children's emotional development.